timescale/docs.timescale.com-content/tutorials/tutorial-use-timescale-prometheus-grafana.md

 If you choose to use this sample dataset, be sure to follow steps 1 and 2 of the [first part of this tutorial][setup-prometheus] to set up Timescale with `pg_prometheus` and the postgresql adapter, which will automatically create the needed schema for you.
-Then you can load in the sample data into the `metrics_labels` and `metrics_values` tables respectively - the filenames reflect which table data from that file should be inserted into.
+Then you can load the sample data into the `metrics_labels` and `metrics_values` tables respectively; the filenames reflect which table data from that file should be inserted into.
 Step 4 of the first part of this tutorial will help you connect your TimescaleDB instance with Grafana, so that you can complete the steps in this part of the tutorial.